-A single click on the tampering switch inside the enclosure will send out a Node Information Frame.
+A single click on the programming switch on the back side of the device will send out a Node Information Frame.

 Associations

 A Z-Wave devices control other Z-Wave devices.
 The relationship between one device controlling another device is called association.
 In order to control a different device, the controlling device needs to maintain a list of devices that will receive controlling commands.
 These lists are called association groups and they are always related to certain events (e.g. button pressed, sensor triggers, ...).
 In case the event happens all devices stored in the respective association group will receive a common wireless command.